Let’s add subscription-based paid memberships to your WordPress website using Hyvor Talk.

 Gated Content

-You can now restrict some of your posts to paid members only.
+Gated content, or “members-only content” can be used to restrict some of your posts to paid members only.
 The easiest way is to use WordPress tags or categories in your posts.

-• Make sure to select the category you created (premium-only in this case)
+Make sure to select the category you created (

 Now, users who don’t have access will see the following message (“gate” as we call it).